- Program overview

 Registration Fee: $4,995

 The VCU paralegal certificate program is a six-month noncredit certificate program designed to advance legal industry skills and career options.
 We focus on practical knowledge in the law profession that paralegals will need to succeed in the legal workplace.

 Students complete six educational courses: Introduction to Law, Torts & Personal Injury, Civil Litigation, Legal Research & Writing, Business Law and Contract Law.
-Upon completion of the necessary requirements, you will receive a certificate of completion in paralegal studies from Virginia Commonwealth University, on behalf of the Office of Continuing and Professional Education.
+Upon completion of the necessary requirements, you will receive a certificate of completion in paralegal studies from Virginia Commonwealth University, on behalf of VCU Continuing and Professional Education.